AutoReferer: boolean

 Name resolves will be kept in memory for this number of seconds.

-Set to zero (0) to completely disable caching, or set to -1 to make the cached entries remain forever.
+or set to -1 to make the cached entries remain forever.

 By default, libcurl caches info for 60 seconds.